Updated: Jul 24

 Constipation while on pain medication is very real and very painful.
 I remember on Day 8 post-surgery, I got so constipated that after going to the bathroom, I began cramping and bleeding heavily.

-Drinking Restoralax twice a day saved me from repeating the same mistake.
+Drinking Restoralax (or Miralax) twice a day saved me from repeating the same mistake.

 If you did not already have one for use during your periods, now might be the right time to invest in a heating pad.

 When the post surgery pain becomes a little too much and you really don't feel like loading up on painkillers, sometimes a warm embrace all around your abdomen does the trick.

 I heard some women say this also helped with their gas - go figure!

 As I had previously mentioned, the simplest of tasks can become quite daunting post-myomectomy.